cabooster/SRDTrans/README.md

     --patch_x, --patch_t: patch size in three dimensions (xy and t), should be divisible by 8.
   ```

-In the vast majority of cases, good denoising results can be obtained with these default parameters. **If not necessary, you do not need to modify these parameters**.
+* In the vast majority of cases, good denoising results can be obtained with these default parameters. **If not necessary, you do not need to modify these parameters**.
 You just need to change `--datasets_folder`, `--denoise_model` or `--GPU`.

+* For testing, **the patch size in t (`--patch_t`) should be consistent with that used for training**.

-The denoising results will be saved in `./results`.
+* The denoising results will be saved in `./results`.
 If there are multiple models in `--denoise_model`, only the last one will be used for denoising.

 ---
 ## &#x1F308; Results